sassoftware/vscode-sas-extension/CONTRIBUTING.md

 **Note**:

-- When testing VSIX files, it's usually a good idea to turn off "Extensions: Auto Update" in your VS Code settings to prevent it auto-updated to published version.
+- When testing VSIX files, it's usually a good idea to turn off "Extensions: Auto Update" in your VS Code settings to prevent auto-updating to a published version.
-- When switching between multiple VSIX files, it's usually a good idea to clean up the [installation directory](https://code.visualstudio.com/docs/editor/extension-marketplace#_where-are-extensions-installed) after uninstall previous one.
+- When switching between multiple VSIX files, it's usually a good idea to clean up the [installation directory](https://code.visualstudio.com/docs/editor/extension-marketplace#_where-are-extensions-installed) after uninstalling a previous version.
 Otherwise VS Code may cache it as un-published versions may look same.